This information should not be relied upon as legal or professional advice. Read the disclaimer.

 There is a Commons Library briefing, Alternative Dispute Resolution (ADR) and consumer disputes which provides detailed information.

 Citizens Advice can provide legal advice free of charge.
 The home page provides a search option which works by town or postcode to find a constituent’s local Citizens Advice.
-There is also a national Adviceline telephone service: 03444 111 444.

 The Commons Library briefing, Legal help: where to go and how to pay may also be of interest to constituents.